danwing/cidfi/draft-wing-cidfi.md

 {: title="New QUIC Transport Parameter"}

+## New Well-known URI "cidfi"

+This document requests IANA to register the new well-known URI "cidfi" in the "Well-Known URIs" registry available at {{IANA-WKU}}.

-## Special-use Domain Name
+## New Special-use Domain Name

-Register new special-use domain name cidfi.arpa.
+Register new special-use domain name cidfi.arpa for DNS SVCB discovery.

 --- back